 - Always add in the purchases for the time period you're calculating inventory for.
 Missing this step will skew your final numbers.

 - Double and triple-check your math.
 We all make mistakes when doing math, but it really counts here.
 A single decimal out of place can throw off all your numbers.
+Stay on top of your restaurant balance sheet and you'll avoid these issues.

 Don't Let Food Cost Get Out of Control

 Hopefully, you now understand how to calculate your food costs and why it is important that you can master this skill.
 Optimizing cost against prices can keep your business profitable and let you maximize the value of your inventory.
-Do the same with beer pricing, alcohol pricing, and wine bottle pricing to eliminate pain points in your business.
+Do the same with beer pricing, alcohol pricing, and your wine bottle price to eliminate pain points in your business.